 “Get good data on what is happening,” she says.
 “Having a thorough understanding of your loved one’s illness and treatment plan, both short- and long-term, is the best way to help get them where they need to be.”

-Cancer patients undergoing chemotherapy are at greater risk for infections, such as pneumonia or the flu, because chemotherapy kills off infection-fighting white blood cells along with cancer cells.
+Those with cancer who are undergoing chemotherapy are at greater risk for infections (like pneumonia or the flu) because chemotherapy kills off infection-fighting white blood cells along with cancer cells.

-Common symptoms of infection can include fever (100.5° F or higher), sore throat or abdominal pain.
+Common symptoms of infection can include fever (100.5° F/38 C or higher), sore throat or abdominal pain.
 Less commonly, a person could experience confusion, without other symptoms, which can signal an infection.

 Try this: Always wash your hands thoroughly and get a flu vaccine each year.
+Make sure family members also get the flu vaccine.
 You can also encourage your loved one to wash their hands often and wear a protective mask when they leave home or are in large crowds, especially if blood counts are low.

-If your family member is undergoing chemotherapy and has a picc line or a Hickman catheter (an intravenous access port), it’s important to change the dressings covering the line site appropriately.
-Make sure the site does not get wet as this is another entry way for infection risk.
+If your family member is undergoing chemotherapy and has a PICC line or a Hickman catheter (an intravenous access port), it’s important to change the dressings covering the line site appropriately.
+Make sure the site doesn’t get wet.
+(That’s another entry way for infection risk.)
 Also, watch for signs of infection, such as tenderness or redness at the site, or even fevers.
+Call the physician’s office immediately if the area becomes painful, red or swollen.

 You can help make chemotherapy treatment more tolerable for your loved one with strategies for managing and anticipating side effects.